zikosw/padawan/content/post/xzc-multisig.md

  - And zcoin-qt or zcoin-cli

 # 1. Create Multisignature address
 It is `3/4` key required.
-So first param is 3 (3 required) and second param is 4 (4 address)
+So first param is 3 (3 required) and second param is 4 (4 address/pubkey)

 ```
-// Different address ordering will get different address
+// Different address (pubkey) ordering will get different address
 createmultisig 3 '["aNjWZuLTyCEWXr53eXGx4rx8CWUWiKxb9V","aLQSorufappuwunj38TG6wZmkmeEk65xjq","a6kyUv65AxHqbjMd4w2ybvjaYwidHZsdYK","a2VowQ1X1Dh7oRBPzRCDr9Ktn99Lgpiw7y"]'
 ```
 You will get this